 (Number of departed employees/Average # of employees) X 100 = Turnover Rate

-Note: most employers do not include retirement in their turnover calculations.
+Note: Most employers do not include retirement in their turnover calculations.

-Average number of employees.
-The number of employees per day during the time period divided by the number of days in that time period.
+Average number of employees: This is the number of employees per day during the time period divided by the number of days in that time period.

 [(100x25) + (80x5)] / 30 days = 96.7

-Actual turnover rate calculated.
-Once you have all of your data available, apply it to the formula to find your rate.
+Actual turnover rate calculated: Once you have all of your data, you can then apply it to the formula to find your rate.

 20 / 96.7 x 100 = 20.68% turnover

 Calculating your employee turnover rate is important because it provides insights into the health of your business.
 By tracking your turnover rates over time, you can identify trends and develop strategies to improve retention and reduce costs associated with turnover.
 Reviewing turnover rates monthly, yearly, or at any given time period can give you a clear vision of your employee turnover trends, whether or not your retention strategies are working, or perhaps identify a manager problem.

 As an HR manager or business owner, it is your responsibility to maintain high levels of employee satisfaction and morale.
 By outsourcing your company's transactional HR tasks to Stratus HR, such as payroll, employee paperwork, workplace policies, benefits administration, and workers' comp, you can free up valuable time to focus on retention strategies.
 You will also gain access to a certified HR expert who can guide you with developing retention strategies and initiatives that improve employee satisfaction.